 Instructions

 - Make taco crumbles: Start by making the Chickpea-Walnut Taco Crumbles.
-(Or make this up to a day in advance and store in the refrigerator until ready.)
+(Or make these up to a day in advance, then store in the refrigerator until ready.)

-- Cook pasta: Cook the pasta according to package instructions, leaving al dente (slightly firm, not mushy).
+- Cook pasta: Cook your pasta according to package instructions, leaving al dente (slightly firm, not mushy).
+When it's finished, rinse with cool water to halt the cooking.
+Drain it well and set aside.

-- Make dressing: Meanwhile, add all dressing ingredients to a small bowl and stir to combine.
+- Make dressing: Meanwhile, add all dressing ingredients to a small bowl.
+Stir to combine.

 - Prepare vegetables: Dice the tomatoes.
 Chop or thinly slice the romaine lettuce.
-Slice the black olives (if using).
+Slice the black olives.
 Dice the red onion.
 Roughly chop the cilantro.
-Add all to an extra-large bowl with the sweet corn.
-(I use my huge 4 quart mixing bowl.)
+Add all veggies to an extra-large bowl with the sweet corn.
+(I use my huge 4-quart mixing bowl.)

-- Assemble salad: When the pasta is done cooking, drain it well and add to the bowl.
-Add the cooked taco crumbles.
-Then immediately add the dressing and gently toss well to combine.
+- Assemble salad: Add the cooked pasta and taco crumbles to the veggies.
+Then add the dressing and gently toss until combined.
 You can serve it immediately at room temperature or chill in the refrigerator first for at least an hour.
+Right before serving, add crumbled tortilla chips for crunch if you wish.

 Notes